JWeel/CasualCombat/DESIGN.md

 * Items and gear can be bought in shops in-between fights
 * There are different types of player characters and opponent characters, each with different strengths and weaknesses

-The CozyCombat app should handle all of the first seven points, but may seem somewhat stale until it also handles the four additional points.
+The CasualCombat app should handle all of the first seven points, but may seem somewhat stale until it also handles the four additional points.
 However, the app will not have reached its design goal unless it also features quick combat, which means that
 * Individual fights should not have to take long